ngohlong/SRWC/README.md

 # SRWC

 1. Training phase

+1.1 Copy the dataset into the folder "data"
-* Open the folder "training"
+1.2 Open the folder "training"

 a/ ISIC2017 dataset
 - Open and Run "recurse_dwt_isic17_mela.m"